Acomage/elan-wrapper/README.md

 - Notice: Content is mostly GPT-generated and lightly edited.
 Not widely tested.
 Understand what scripts do before running them.
 - How it works: Elan queries release.lean-lang.org for the releases JSON and downloads assets like lean-<ver>-linux.tar.zst.
 This project spins up a local HTTPS server that impersonates release.lean-lang.org so elan can install from local files.
 - Applicability: Tested only on CachyOS.
 Should work on Linux distributions that use /etc/hosts for DNS and keep trust stores in /etc/ca-certificates/trust-source/anchors/ or /usr/local/share/ca-certificates/.
 On other distros and on Windows/macOS, lib/server.py may still work but you must adjust host and generate/install your own CA and server certs manually.
-- Limitations: Nightly channel is fetched from GitHub, not release.lean-lang.org, so it’s currently unsupported.
-Origin override for elan toolchains is not supported.
-Only releases from leanprover/lean4 are considered.
+- Limitations: Origin override for elan toolchains is not supported.
 ## Prerequisites
 - Linux
 - Python 3.12 (tested on 3.12.11)